rick-liyue-huang/TodoList-React-Demo/README.md

 #### Step One

-Creating 'mock/list.json' in 'public' directory, which is convenient to create mock backend data. the basic todo project, put all 'App, AddTodo, TodoList, Footer' components in 'components' directory, and 'App' is the entry file.
+Creating 'mock/list.json' in 'public' directory, which is convenient to create mock backend data.
+In order to realize the basic todo project, put all 'App, AddTodo, TodoList, Footer' components in 'components' directory, and 'App' is the entry file.